Belarus–Lithuania relations: 2021 migrant crisis

 In June 2021, Lithuanian officials claimed that Belarusian authorities could encourage illegal migration from Iraq and Syria to Lithuania by organizing groups of refugees and helping them to cross the Belarusian-Lithuanian border.
 State-owned travel company Tsentrkurort was named as one of the performers of illegal migration.
 A number of roomy planes from Bagdad and Istanbul full of possible migrants were said to land in Minsk airport.
-Belarusian indepdendent journalists checked the airport and claimed that the majority of passengers arrived from Iraq and Turkey were men aged 30–50 who were met by two travel agencies.
+Belarusian independent journalists checked the airport and claimed that the majority of passengers arrived from Iraq and Turkey were men aged 30–50 who were met by two travel agencies.
 It was assumed that the state support of illegal migration could be carried out for political reasons.
 On 7 July 2021, Lithuania declared state of emergency due to influx of migrants from Belarus.
 Statement of Alexander Lukashenko about possible emergence of armed migrants was considered to be a threat.

 According to investigation of Lithuanian LRT, the most frequent category of migrants, Iraqi Kurds, claimed that they were told that entering European Union via Belarus is legal.
 After a few days in Belarusian hotels migrants were collected, taken to the border and set the direction of movement on foot claiming that the car will wait them in Lithuania.
 It was reported that they paid up to €15,000 for travel and a US$3,000–4,000 deposit.
 According to the investigation of Belarusian reform.by, people from Middle East believe that they should destroy their passport in to avoid deportation from EU.
 Anonymous sources in Belarusian border guards claimed that their bosses started to encourage cigarette smuggling via checkpoints and to encourage gaps in border cover.
 Another border guard told reform.by about receiving a verbal order to turn a blind eye to illegal migrants.

 In July 2021, Lithuanian Seimas passed a law (signed by president Gitanas Nausėda on 21 July) making deportation of illegal migrants from Lithuania easier.

+By August 2022 more than 13,000 people had been pushed back to Belarus since August 2021 and a 502 km 4m high fence with razor wire, along the border had been completed.